scalar-labs/scalardl-node-client-sdk/.circleci/README.md

 Context is known as the variables that is to be shared across different project of the same organization, for example your docker hub id and password, encryption credential keys and etc...

-[Click here](https://circleci.com/gh/organizations/scalar-labs/settings#contexts) for setting up the context of your organization, normally this would be your docker hub username and password, and in the circleci configuration file, it would look like so : -
+[Click here](https://circleci.com/gh/organizations/scalar-labs/settings#contexts) for setting up the context of your organization, normally this would be your docker hub username and password, the variables name should be $DOCKERHUB_USERNAME, $DOCKERHUB_PASSWORD, as that's what we currently used in the configuration.

+The configuration file would look like so :-

 <pre>
 	- store_artifacts: